 What factors increase your risk of an aortic aneurysm?

-Any prior history of smoking along with age are significant risk factors.
-Other risk factors create a predisposition for an aortic aneurysm and include: race, accumulated plaque in your arteries, being male, and family history.
+Any prior history of smoking along with age is significant risk factors.
+Other risk factors create a predisposition for an aortic aneurysm and include: race, accumulated plaque in your arteries, being male and family history.

 What causes an aortic aneurysm?